Global ReLeaf FAQs

 How can organizations apply for project consideration?

 American Forests program representatives work to identify and select eligible projects that meet the application criteria.
-If you believe your project meets the criteria, you may access the 2014 online application at http://www.americanforests.org/globalreleafapplication.
+If you believe your project meets the criteria, the 2015 online application will be available in fall 2015.
 To view instructions for completing the online application, please click here.
-If you have any additional questions, please contact Megan Higgs at 202-370-4519 or email@example.com.
+If you have any additional questions, please contact Megan Higgs at 202-370-4519 or firstname.lastname@example.org.

 I am having issues with the online application.
 Can I submit the application using an alternative method?